 We’re delighted to announce the launch of a data logger for all Davis Vue and VP2/Envoy consoles that interfaces to PCs & other computers via your WiFi network and also uploads directly to Internet weather networks.

-The WiFi logger (WFL) completely replaces the standard Davis logger and is compatible with all consoles running firmware v1.9 or later**.
+The WiFi logger (WFL) is small (40x25mm) and completely replaces the standard Davis logger.
+It is compatible with all Vue and VP2/Envoy consoles running firmware v1.9 or later**.
 The WFL logger fits into the console socket in a similar way to the standard logger and occupies much the same space – ie it is fully contained within the standard console case.
 Please note that the WFL connects only via WiFi – there is no provision for a cabled data connection.

 **If your console still has older firmware then updates are downloadable from the support section of the Davis website.

 A key benefit with the WFL is that the console no longer needs to be close to either computer or router – the only requirement is reasonable WiFi reception at the console location.

 - WiFi connection to a local computer running weather station software The WFL behaves essentially like a local WeatherlinkIP logger and offers exactly the same data formats as the standard Davis logger, including real-time (LOOP and LOOP2) and archive/summary data.
 As a result, it should interface to any software that can connect locally to a WeatherlinkIP logger via TCP/IP – this includes CumulusMX, Weather Display, Weatherlink, Weathercat (for Mac users) and several others.
 (Note: Software is not supplied with the WiFi logger but should be downloaded from the main site for each program);